-NOTE: The flow test is the most useful diagnostic test for system performance, and should be done before replacing or cleaning your membrane.
+The flow test is the most useful diagnostic test for system performance, and should be done before replacing or cleaning your membrane.
 Changes in production or water quality are normally caused by something other than the membrane, unless the system has been left unused for a long time.

-Before the flow test, change the prefilter and clean the sea strainer.
+Before the flow test, change all filters and clean the sea strainer.
 Carefully check for water or air leaks, as air in the system will cause low production and erratic salinity.
 Look for air bubbles in the product flow meter, feed water hoses, and brine overboard hose.
+When the system has been running and is stabilized use a multimeter to confirm at least 12.5 Volts are at the feed pump on 12-Volt DC systems; 25 volts on 24-Volt DC systems.
+If available, turn on engine or battery chargers.

-Run the system and watch the pressures very closely.
-If the feed pressure to the Clark Pump is asymmetrical from one stroke to another, this could be part of the problem.
+Run the system and watch the feed pressure very closely.
+If the feed pressure to the Clark Pump is asymmetrical from one stroke to another, this impedes performance.
 A difference of a few PSI is acceptable, but anything over that is an issue.
 If the pump is asymmetrical, Clark Pump repairs should be done before continuing with these tests.
 If no asymmetry is noted, continue with this test.